juristr/juristr_com_gatsby/gatsby-theme-juridev-blog/content/blog/XX-placeholder/placeholder.md

   - '/invisible-post-423123'
 ---

-This exists to populate GraphQL fields and avoid null errors.
-It should contain all of the available frontmatter.
+This is a placeholder post.
+It won’t be displayed.
+The only reason it exists at all is to set up metadata in the Gatsby schema so nothing breaks when the theme is installed.